Bojie Dy: Tenure

 Dy assumed the governorship on June 30, 2010.
 During his governorship, his administration promoted policies related to agriculture and welfare.

 In the 2016 Philippine presidential election, he supported the candidacy of former Interior and Local Government Secretary Mar Roxas.
 At a campaign event for Roxas's rival Grace Poe, Dy and his family took offense at Poe after she questioned his presence at her sorties.

 In August 2018, Dy expressed his willingness to participate in localized peace talks with the New People's Army.

 Vice Governor of Isabela (2019–2025)

 After being term-limited as governor, he sought the vice governorship in the 2019 election, where he defeated Padaca again.
 In that race, his brother Napoleon accused him of mishandling a road project as governor, a charge he denied before reconciling leading up to election day.

 From October 7 to 13, 2019, Dy assumed the duties of the governorship as an officer-in-charge during which Governor Rodolfo Albano III attended a trade fair in Japan.
 In September 2020, former Angadanan Mayor Manuel Siquian filed a complaint-affidavit against Dy over an alleged anomalous rehabilitation and improvement project for the Ilagan–Divilacan Road, stating that no public bidding was conducted for the project.

-Speaker of the House (since 2025)
+Speaker of the House (2025–present)

+Dy (right) is sworn in by Javi Benitez (left) as the new speaker of the House on September 17, 2025.